 Louise has over 25 years’ experience in the NHS, predominantly working as a commissioner.
 Previously Programme Director for EMPACT, she first joined the NHS as a graduate management trainee.
 Louise spent a significant part of her career establishing and running Bassetlaw Primary Care Trust and then went on to establish one of the first commissioning support organisations across the East Midlands.

 Wendy is responsible for consultancy services, product development for new and emerging markets and relationships with the third sector.
-She also provides senior leadership for Service Redesign and Transformation including programmes that redesign processes, support the integration of service models and deliver efficiency savings across the health system.
+She also provides senior leadership for Service Transformation including programmes that redesign processes, support the integration of service models and deliver efficiency savings across the health system.

 Wendy has over 16 years’ experience in the health service, working predominately in the Acute Sector before moving on to senior commissioning roles.
 Wendy’s highlights include designing and delivering a Discharge to Assess model which won a Patient Experience Network Award and implementing a mental health redesign programme that significantly improved patient care, delivered savings of over £12 million and won an HSJ Value Award.

 Helen Seth, Director of Business Intelligence and Provider Management

 Helen leads our Business Intelligence and Provider Management directorate, delivering the data, analysis, insight and contractual innovation that is integral to providing appropriate, resilient and sustainable health services.